rahul-gill/College-Space/readme.md

-In development
+~In development~
-Features will be
+Features I wanted to be these but couldn't do
 - apis for online contests notification
 - events menu for classes, club events, personal events
 - there will be spaces for things like classes, clubs etc.